sybrew/the-seo-framework/readme.txt

 	* Removed several WP version checks that were aimed below the plugin WP version requirements.
 	* Correct error notice titles are now in place for The SEO Framework's debug handlers.
 Rather than only `Notice:`.
 	* Method `the_seo_framework()->call_function()` inaccessible method/function handler now uses the correctly assigned one, rather than using `_doing_it_wrong()`.
+	* The Sitemaps Settings metabox' tabs output are now automatically determined.
 * **Fixed:**
 	/
 	* Several CSS classes didn't have a correct prefix.
 These were, and now are: